shidel-dev/app_figures/README.md

 Your authentication information can be configured in three different ways

 ####ENV variables
 This is the preferred method as it keeps your config details in a private file.
-When using the method you can use a sortcut for creating a new client
+When using this method you can use a shortcut for creating a new client

 ```ruby
 AppFigures.create_client